 2. What can truck drivers expect when crossing the border?

 The Canada-U.S. border has been tightened in the fight against the Covid-19 virus, and remains closed to non-essential travel until Dec.
 21, but it remains open for the business of trucking between the two countries.

-Drivers who show no signs of Covid-19 are not required to self-isolate themselves for 14 days just because they crossed the border.
+Truck drivers who show no signs of Covid-19 are not required to self-isolate themselves for 14 days just because they crossed the border.
 They will, however, need to enter a 14-day quarantine if they display signs of the virus.

-But border officers are now asking drivers specific questions about whether anyone has been exposed to the virus.
+Border officers are now asking drivers specific questions about whether anyone has been exposed to Covid-19.
 And U.S.-bound truck drivers that have returned from a known international “hot spot” for the virus in the preceding 14 days will be denied entry.

 3. How can truck drivers protect themselves from the virus?